PhoenixBureau/MagnusMotive/website/MagnusMotive.rst

 Simple Paper Towel Tube Toy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+(TODO: Clean this up, expand it, add photos and video, and post it to Instructables or something?)

 If you want to play with the Magnus effect here's a simple toy you can
 make: